rajeshmorla/jenkins_declarative_pipeline/README.md

 A sample jenkins project using the pipeline scripts in declarative format.

 # Getting Started
-TODO: Guide users through getting your code up and running on their own system.
-In this section you can talk about:
+TODO: Guide users through getting the code up and running on their own system.
+This section contains as follows:
 1. Prerequisites
 2. Installations steps
-3. Demo (Live jenkins pipeline deplayed in AWS Cloud)
+3. Demo (Live jenkins pipeline deployed in AWS Cloud)
-4. Better approches (future implementaion)
+4. Better approches (future implementation)

 # Prerequisites: